desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 1. check if all the messages in the transaction are messages related to the same subspace;
 2. perform the following operation:
-   1. if all the messages are all realted to the same subspace and a fee grant exists for the fee payer inside the subspace, run the `x/subspaces` `DeductFeeDecorator`
+   1. if all the messages are all related to the same subspace and a fee grant exists for the fee payer inside the subspace, run the `x/subspaces` `DeductFeeDecorator`
    2. otherwise, run the `x/auth` `DeductFeeDecorator`

 ### Types